News and storiesView more news and stories

 Open study area

-The open study area on the third floor is a large open space with plenty of power outlets, tables and chairs, well suited to group project or individual work.
+The open study area on the third floor is a large space with plenty of power outlets, tables and chairs, well suited to group project or individual work.
 This is always a busy study zone and is best accessed by the main stairs.
 At certain times during the year, it is used for career development functions, trade shows and overflow for events.

 The Sony Study Centre